Curium: History

 The 60 in cyclotron at the Lawrence Radiation Laboratory, University of California, Berkeley, in August 1939.

 Curium was first intentionally synthesized, isolated and identified in 1944, at University of California, Berkeley, by Glenn T. Seaborg, Ralph A. James, and Albert Ghiorso.
 In their experiments, they used a 60 in cyclotron.

 Curium was chemically identified at the Metallurgical Laboratory (now Argonne National Laboratory), University of Chicago.
 It was the third transuranium element to be discovered even though it is the fourth in the series – the lighter element americium was still unknown.

 The sample was prepared as follows: first plutonium nitrate solution was coated on a platinum foil of ~0.5 cm^{2} area, the solution was evaporated and the residue was converted into plutonium(IV) oxide (PuO_{2}) by annealing.
 Following cyclotron irradiation of the oxide, the coating was dissolved with nitric acid and then precipitated as the hydroxide using concentrated aqueous ammonia solution.
 The residue was dissolved in perchloric acid, and further separation was done by ion exchange to yield a certain isotope of curium.
 The separation of curium and americium was so painstaking that the Berkeley group initially called those elements pandemonium (from Greek for all demons or hell) and delirium (from Latin for madness).

-Curium-242 was made in July–August 1944 by bombarding ^{239}Pu with α-particles to produce curium with the release of a neutron:
+^{242}Cm was made in July–August 1944 by bombarding ^{239}Pu with α-particles to produce curium with the release of a neutron: